uswds/uswds-site/pages/documentation/migration-V3.md

     A brute-force method to determine which packages your project uses is to search your codebase for use of a key class name associated with that component, like `usa-accordion` for accordions.
 All `usa-` prefixed packages use the same name as their CSS class.
 For reference, all the available packages in USWDS 3.0 are listed in the [table below](#available-packages).

-3. **Load the relevant component packages in your Sass entry point.** If you find a hit for the class name in your codebase, include the relevant package in your Sass entry point.
+3. **Load the your project's necessary component packages in your Sass entry point.** If you find a hit for the class name in your codebase, include the relevant package in your Sass entry point.

     For instance, if you found `usa-banner`, `usa-identifier`, `usa-button`, and `usa-accordion`, you might attach the following packages in your Sass entry point: